Central place theory: The importance of a city and other theoretical considerations

 For example, orthopedic surgeons are found in ski areas, obstetricians in the suburbs, and boutique specialties such as hypnosis, plastic surgery, psychiatry are more likely to be found in high income areas.
-It was possible to estimate the size of population (threshold) needed to support a specialty, and also to link specialties that needed to cooperate and locate near each other, such as hematology, oncology, and pathology, or cardiology, thoracic surgery and pulmonology.
+It was possible to estimate the size of population (threshold) needed to support a specialty, and also to link specialties that needed to cooperate and locate near each other, such as haematology, oncology, and pathology, or cardiology, thoracic surgery and pulmonology.

-Her work is important for the study of physician location—where physicians choose to practice and where their practices will have a sufficient population size to support them.
+Her work is important for the study of physician location — where physicians choose to practice and where their practices will have a sufficient population size to support them.
 The income level of the population determines whether sufficient physicians will practice in an area and whether public subsidy is needed to maintain the health of the population.

 The distribution of medical care in California followed patterns having to do with the settlement of cities.
-Cities and their hinterlands having characteristics of the traffic principle (see K=4 above) usually have six thoroughfares through them—the thoroughfares including highways, rivers, railroads, and canals.
+Cities and their hinterlands having characteristics of the traffic principle (see K=4 above) usually have six thoroughfares through them; the thoroughfares including highways, rivers, railroads, and canals.
 They are most efficient and can deliver the lowest cost services because transportation is cheaper.
 Those having settled on the market principle (K=3 above) have more expensive services and goods, as they were founded at times when transportation was more primitive.
 In Appalachia, for example, the market principle still prevails and rural medical care is much more expensive.

+Convenience determines the cubic unit and structural principles through which distribution operates, forming a Western conception of orientation in space.
+Distribution of resources within cities especially emphasize campus as central to contemporary social mitigation.
+Campuses of all sorts including colleges, hospitals, prisons, and resorts constitute the physical arena that envelopes the range of need for the human body, specifically under the customs of the republic.
+The human body as a universal law of generalization demystifies the campus industrial complex, which evolved during the Plantocracy era as the premier Western 'enclosed place'.
+Glissant, Edouard (1997).
+"Poetics of Relation"This concept situates central place theory as observable and accessible, as it contends with the contemporary global experience.

 Making central place theory operational

-CPT is often criticized as being "unrealistic".
+CPT is often criticised as being "unrealistic".
 However, several studies show that it can describe existing urban systems.
 An important issue is that Christaller's original formulation is incorrect in several ways (Smith).
 These errors become apparent if we try to make CPT "operational", that is if we try to derive numerical data out of the theoretical schemata.
-These problems have been identified for by Veneris (1984) and subsequently by Openshaw and Veneris (2003), who provided also theoretically sound and consistent solutions, based on a K=3, 37-centre CP system:
+These problems have been identified by Veneris (1984) and subsequently by Openshaw and Veneris (2003), who provided also theoretically sound and consistent solutions, based on a K=3, 37-centre CP system: